cryptohubz/resolve-ens-on-l2/README.md

 #### Ecosystem Growth:
 This solution contributes to the growth of the Ethereum and L2 ecosystems by enhancing interoperability and usability.

+### To-Do List
+**Extracting Version from recordVersions Slot:**
+* Identify and verify the storage slot layout for the **recordVersions** mapping.
+* Implement the function to correctly derive the storage slot for recordVersions[node].
+* Test the extraction of the version number using the l1sload precompile.

+**Supporting All Resolvers through a Unified Convention:**
+* Define a convention for calculating the storage slot numbers for recordVersions and versionable_addresses.
+* Ensure the resolver contract supports all types of records (e.g., addresses, text records, content hashes) using the unified slot retrieval method.
+* Test the resolver contract with various ENS record types to ensure compatibility and correctness.

 ### Conclusion
 The inability to resolve ENS names on L2 chains has been a significant limitation for developers and users.
 By leveraging Scroll's l1sload precompile, we have developed a solution that enables efficient and secure ENS name resolution on L2.
 This innovation not only enhances the flexibility and usability of L2-based smart contracts but also promotes broader adoption and growth within the Ethereum ecosystem.